When Someone You Know Has Cancer

 By Stacy Simon

 As medical knowledge advances, more and more people are surviving cancer.
-With nearly 14.5 million survivors and counting, chances are you know someone who’s been told they have some type of cancer.
+With more than 14 million survivors and counting, chances are you know someone who’s been told they have some type of cancer.

 Studies have found that cancer survivors with strong emotional support tend to better adjust to the changes cancer brings to their lives, have a more positive outlook, and often report a better quality of life.
 Often, however, family, friends, and co-workers of cancer patients want to help, but just don’t know what to do.
 If someone you know has been diagnosed with cancer or another serious illness, you may be wondering how to help or what to say.